sworupkhadka/Python/day 5/readme.md

 Using Loops for Max

-You can also find the max value manually:
+We can also determine the maximum manually:

 max_score = 0
 for score in students_score: